tpage000/movie_catalog_app/README.md

 - There is no validation for checking if a movie already exists before add

 - Removing an added movie

+- Make landing page the movie search page (instead of signup) now that sessions are implemented
 ----
 Features coming soon: